kagzouli/StationDemoProject/README.md

 This directory contains the template to start kubernetes pod and service for the project.
 There a 2 instances pod behind a service (Load balancing)

+## terraform

+This directory contains all the terraform script to deploy StationDemo on AWS.

 ## StationDemoBatch

 This component contains all the sources for the batch to integrate the RATP traffic information file of 2015 (I'm not sure of the year), and store it in